aDotInTheVoid/boxcars/docs/report/report.md

 \begin{abstract}
 ```

-First and foremost, I must thanks Marios Kogias for his excelent job as project
+First and foremost, I must thanks Marios Kogias for his excellent job as project
 supervisor.
-His advice and guidance thoughout the project have been stellar.
+His advice and guidance throughout the project have been stellar.

 I'd also like to thank Matthew Parkinson, David Chisnall, and Sylvan Clebsch for
 providing critical feedback when presented with a much earlier version of the